MartinT81/WeatherTop/README.md

 Code examples -

-line 68- StationCtrl.java  "Date date = new Date(System.currentTimeMillis());"
+line 68- StationCtrl.java  "Date date = new Date(System.currentTimeMillis());" When new readings are entered the current time and date are displayed.

-line 49-Reading.java in Models "public Date getDate() { return date; }" and initializes it through
+line 49-Reading.java in Models "public Date getDate() { return date; }"

 line 10-station.html "#{listreadings station:station /}" via listreadings.html in tags line 15 to 17.

+Line 29 to 71 - Reading.java, getters and setters for Code, Temp, Wind speed and direction etc.

 ........

 Station -
 Release 2 includes Station name, latest weather such as Temp, C anf F, wind on BFT, pressure and longitude and Latitude, max/min temp, wind and pressure.
 Here the StationCtrl in controllers pulls the data required from Station.java in Models, Utilities/Utilities and initializes/renders it again through station.html in views.
 There are pre-populated stations contained within the application.
-The readings are drawn from data.yml YAML in conf. including pre-populated longitudes and latitudes.
+The readings are drawn from data.yml YAML in app/conf. including pre-populated longitudes and latitudes.

 Code examples-